These Are The Sales KPIs Your Business Should Focus On

 The most successful sales organizations are the ones working systematically.
-To do that you have to have clearly defined goals, KPIs, and relentlessly measure and monitor how your sales and marketing efforts contribute to help you reach them.
+To do that you have to have clearly defined goals, sales KPIs (key performance indicators, that is), and relentlessly measure and monitor how your sales and marketing efforts contribute to help you reach them.

 With modern technology, the question is not what you can measure, but what you benefit from measuring.
 Following the right metrics will help you as a B2B sales executive evaluate the performance of your team and steer them in the right future direction.
 Measuring the wrong or additional metrics will simply take precious time away from the things that matter.

-Find the Right Prospecting KPIs to Focus On
+Find the right sales KPIs to focus on

-The sales velocity formula can help you find out what prospecting KPIs you should focus on.
+The sales velocity formula can help you find out what sales KPIs you should focus on.
 Most sales professionals are at least somewhat familiar with this equation.

 For example, if you believe asking for referrals is a great way to increase the number of high quality meetings (opportunities), you’re positively impacting both the number of meetings and their hit rate.
 Asking for referrals can then be one KPI for your team.